pact-foundation/pact-jvm/pact-jvm-consumer-groovy/README.md

 Defines a matcher that accepts any numerical values.
 If the value is not provided, a random integer will be used.

+* integer(def value = null)

+Defines a matcher that accepts any integer values.
+If the value is not provided, a random integer will be used.

+* real(def value = null)

+Defines a matcher that accepts any real numbers.
+If the value is not provided, a random double will be used.

 * timestamp(def value = null)

 Defines a matcher that accepts ISO and SMTP timestamps.
 If the value is not provided, the current date and time is used.